 The Council strongly prefers that a magician shall seek promotion by practical examination although promotion may be awarded to those who have, by their writings and in the opinion of the Council, merited such advancement.
 Those passing a practical examination for A.I.M.C. will be awarded a Silver Star with that degree.
 Similarly a Gold Star will be added to the M.I.M.C. degree to indicate an appropriate level of performance skills.

 4. RECOGNISED CENTRES FOR EXAMINATION

-(a) The Magic Circle headquarters: Special arrangements are regularly made for examinations for both stage and close-up at our headquarters, where ideal conditions exist, before an audience of members.
+(a) The Magic Circle headquarters: Special arrangements are regularly made for examinations for both stage and close-up at our headquarters, where ideal conditions exist, before an audience of members,apprentices, and their guests.
 Whenever possible it is recommended that candidates be examined during our club night evenings, usually Monday, by arrangement with the examinations secretary.
 Close-up examinations are normally held in the Devant Room.
 If any sound equipment is required this must be provided by the candidate and must have a valid Portable Appliance Test (PAT) certificate.
 In the theatre, where stage examinations are held, full facilities are available.
 For Health and Safety reasons we have very strict guidelines regarding the use of fire anywhere in the building including on stage.
 If your act includes any fire, even the use of a small quantity of flash paper, you must discuss this with the examinations secretary at least a week before the day of your examination.